ballerkobe808/invest/README - FINDING-RESEARCH PROPERTIES.md

 - Housing market - Are prices going up?
 Also look for a low foreclosure %
 - Look for a low cost of living.
 - What is the vacancy rate of the city?
-- What are the insurance prices in the area?
 - Any special conditions?
 Flood zone, or hurricane prone (Florida, etc)
 - Nice graphic about appreciation and cashflow here: [link image]